ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 expects label owners to perform monitoring.
 The log entry maximum lifetime, if defined, MUST be greater than the RMW.

-**Distinguished** log entries are chosen such that there is roughly one per every interval of the RMW.
+**Distinguished** log entries are chosen (according to the algorithm below) such that there is roughly one per every interval of the RMW.
 If a user looks up a label, either through a fixed-version or greatest-version search, and finds that the first log entry containing their desired label-version pair is to the right of the rightmost